barton-willis/trigrat/README.md

 ```

 ### History
 This is a from‑scratch revision of the Maxima function `trigrat`, originally written by D. Lazard in August 1988.
 Since then, the code has been modified by many contributors.
-This version follows essentially the same method as the original, but introduces a new metric based on the number of trigonometric operators that guides the simplification process.
-Using this metric, the function may return the input expression unchanged when it contains fewer trigonometric operators than the simplified result.
+This version follows essentially the same method as the original,

-### Motivation

-This revision attempts to fix all open reported bugs in `trigrat`:
+but this version attempts to fix all open reported bugs in `trigrat`.
+These bugs are:

 - [#4554](https://sourceforge.net/p/maxima/bugs/4554/) — `trigrat` often makes expressions unnecessarily complicated
 - [#2918](https://sourceforge.net/p/maxima/bugs/2918/) — `trigrat` crashes because it pollutes `?varlist`